Harney County

 Long-Term Benefits

-TRMVC has, with the help of each City and County, created a unified mosquito control program for the Cities of Hines and Burns, within Harney County.
-Contact the mosquito control program contact for technical and Scientific information.
-Contact your local jurisdiction regarding political or budgeting questions.
+TRMVC has, with the help of each City and County, created a unified mosquito control program for the Cities of Hines and Burns, within Harney County adjacent to the Cities.

 Integrated Mosquito Management